SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-encoding-and-packaging-advice-article/stream-encoding-and-packaging-advice-article.md

     @PageColor(purple)
 }

-Optimize your streams for seamless playback with the ``PillarboxPlayer`` framework.
+Optimize your streams for seamless playback with Pillarbox.

 ## Overview